anyuzx/HIPPS-DIMES/README.md

 This python program is the implementation of the HIPPS-DIMES method[^1][^2].
 HIPPS-DIMES is a computational method based on the maximum entropy principle, with experimental measured contact map or pair-wise distances as constraints, to generate a unique ensemble of <ins>3D chromatin structures</ins>.
 In a nutshell, this program accepts the input file of a mean spatial distance map (which can be measured in Multiplexed FISH experiment) or a Hi-C contact map (which is converted to distance map internally), and generate an ensemble of individual chromatin conformations that are consistent with the input.
 The output conformations are stored as `.xyz` format files, and can be used to calculate quantities of interest and can be visualized using `VMD` or other compatible softwares.

-_The theory and applications of this method can be found in our work published in Physical Review X ([link](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011051)) and in Nature Communications ([link](https://www.nature.com/articles/s41467-023-36412-4))_
+The theory and applications of this method can be found in our work published:

+- Shi, Guang, and D. Thirumalai.
+"From Hi-C contact map to three-dimensional organization of interphase human chromosomes."
+Physical Review X 11.1 (2021): 011051. [link](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011051)
+- Shi, Guang, and D. Thirumalai.
+"A maximum-entropy model to predict 3D structural ensembles of chromatin from pairwise distances with applications to interphase chromosomes and structural variants."
+Nature Communications 14.1 (2023): 1150. [link](https://www.nature.com/articles/s41467-023-36412-4)

 # Documentation